Grant updates

 • ensure local non-Indigenous businesses have culturally safe workplaces.

-• development of training products to build cultural capability for transformed workplace practices
+• development of training products to build cultural capability to transform workplace practices

-• delivery of, or referrals to, nationally recognised training to gain qualifications up to advanced diploma level
+• delivery of, or referrals to, nationally recognised training to gain skill sets or qualifications up to Advanced Diploma level

-• delivery of 'soft' or 'enterprise' skills to promote job mobility and adaptive capacity
+• delivery of 'soft' or 'essential' skills to promote job mobility so participants can thrive in any workplace

-• delivery of foundation skills (i.e. language, literacy, numeracy, digital and employability skills)
+• delivery of foundation skills (language, literacy, numeracy, digital and employability skills)

-• wrap around support (e.g. meal programs, subsidised travel costs, interview outfits, driver licence assistance, case management)
+• provision of wrap around support, including meal programs, subsidised travel costs, interview outfits, driver licence assistance, case management, etc

-• delivery of integrated learner support (e.g. career advice, resume writing, job search techniques and job readiness skills)
+• delivery of integrated learner support, including career advice, resume writing, job search techniques and job readiness skills

-• assistance with formal identification (e.g. birth certificates, Medicare cards, tax file numbers)
+• assistance with formal identification such as birth certificates, Medicare cards, tax file numbers, etc

 • provision of ongoing career coaching and mentoring

-• culturally customised business training to support self-employment and build business skills
+• delivery of culturally customised business training to support self-employment and build business skills to start a small business

 Eligibility

-The IWSDG program will fund Indigenous organisations to deliver place-based projects that have a focus on assisting Aboriginal and Torres Strait Islander people into employment while addressing local training or workforce concern for the community.
+The IWSDG program funds Indigenous organisations to deliver place-based projects that have a focus on assisting Aboriginal and Torres Strait Islander people into employment while addressing local training or workforce concerns for the community.
 The intent of this program is not to provide direct funding to individual Indigenous businesses to assist with expenses relating to core business activity such as operating costs, recruitment costs, staff attraction, wages, staff training and business development within your own organisation.

 The following entities are not eligible to apply: